szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 Okay, we now have clickable elements that allow us to display info about words.
 However, we want to actually display the info in the `info` property we wrote out.

-There are a few step we'll need to take to carry this out.
+There are a few steps we'll need to take to carry this out.

 ## Accessing the Info Property